 We love ginger for the fresh, aromatic and spicy boost it gives to so many dishes.
-Not only does it add special flavour and zest to cooking, it also harnesses numerous health benefits.
+Not only does it add special flavor and zest to cooking, but it also harnesses numerous health benefits.
 We're talking powerful antioxidant effects, gastrointestinal relief and immunity-boosting action.

 You'd want to use up every last bit of it, right?

 Problem.
 You just can't peel ginger without wasting chunks of it.
 At least, that's if you've been peeling ginger the way I have.

 Because of its gnarly bumps and crevices, using a peeler or paring knife tends to slice off too much and fails to get into those tight corners.

 All is not lost.
 Behold, the spoon.

 How to Peel Ginger with A Spoon